owserge/pissouri-bank/server/README.md

 ### Beneficiary vs Originator:

-Incoming bank transfers have an originator, the party that sent the money over to this Pissouri Bank account.
-Outgoing bank transfers have are associated with a beneficiary, the party receiving the funds leaving the account.
+Incoming bank transfers have an _originator_, the party that sent the money over to this Pissouri Bank account.
+Outgoing bank transfers have are associated with a _beneficiary_, the party receiving the funds leaving the account.

-Incoming bank transfers will include an originator object, while outgoing bank transfers will include a beneficiary object.
+Incoming bank transfers will include an `originator` object, while outgoing bank transfers will include a `beneficiary` object.
 The objects are identical in structure.

 #### Example Beneficiary object:
 ```javascript